 Pain in the Kinetic Chain - Your kinetic chain is the series of joints that are affected by a particular motion.
 The rolling in of your foot, twists your ankles, knees, hips and back - all in ways that may cause pain or overuse injuries.

 Pronation is a powerful force.
-Firm support from overpronation inserts is necessary for proper alignment.
-There are 2 options:
+Firm support from overpronation insoles is necessary for proper alignment.
+You have two options to consider - custom orthotics and non-prescription insoles with firm arch support.

 Custom orthotics - Ideal for people with complicated, clinical issues, custom orthotics are expensive.
-Do you research to make sure that custom is necessary for you and choose a orthotic supplier carefully.
+Do you research to make sure that custom orthotics for overpronation are necessary for you and choose a orthotic supplier carefully.

 Overpronation is a common issue with an easy solution.
-By adding shoe inserts for pronation to your footwear, you'll improve your alignment and the efficiency of every step you take.
+By adding overpronation insoles to your footwear, you'll improve your alignment and the efficiency of every step you take.

 Learn how arch support insoles can relieve the pain of plantar fasciitis.
 Discover why choosing the right insoles is counter-intuitive; the soft pillowy insoles that appear to cushion best can actually prolong your discomfort.